GStreamer/gstreamer/markdown/plugin-development/introduction/preface.md

     more control over input rate.
 This is useful when writing, for example, muxers or demuxers.

-    Next, we will discuss media identification in GStreamer in [Types and Properties][types].
+    Next, we will discuss media identification in GStreamer in [Media Types and Properties][media-types].
 You will learn how to define new media types and get to know a list of standard media types defined in GStreamer.